BryanRiano/signature-ionic4/README.md

 # signature-ionic4
-Drawing signature in canvas and storage
-Creditos para https://devdactic.com/ionic-canvas-drawing-files/
+Drawing signature in canvas and storage in ionic 4 Creditos para https://devdactic.com/ionic-canvas-drawing-files/